cedesk/jdsm/README.md

 # jDSM #

-This repoisoty replicates jDSM project on sourceforge [http://jdsm.sourceforge.net/index.html](http://jdsm.sourceforge.net/index.html)
+This repository replicates jDSM project on sourceforge [http://jdsm.sourceforge.net/index.html](http://jdsm.sourceforge.net/index.html)

-This library has been transformed into a maven project.
+This project transformed the existing codebase into a maven project.